Packing $K_r$s in bounded degree graphs: Acknowledgements

-An instance of \emph{Maximum Satisfiability} is a boolean formula $\phi$ in conjunctive normal form with \emph{clauses} $C=\{ c_1, c_2, \dots, c_{|C|} \}$ with variable set $X=\{ x_1, x_2, \dots, x_{|X|} \}$.
+An instance of Maximum Satisfiability is a boolean formula $\phi$ in conjunctive normal form with \emph{clauses} $C=\{ c_1, c_2, \dots, c_{|C|} \}$ and \emph{variables} $X=\{ x_1, x_2, \dots, x_{|X|} \}$.
 Each clause contains a set of \emph{literals}.
 Each literal is formed by either a variable or its negation.
 A \emph{truth assignment} $\mathfrak{f}$ is a function $\mathfrak{f} : X \mapsto \{ \text{true}, \text{false} \}$.
 A clause is \emph{satisfied} by $\mathfrak{f}$ if any of its literals are true.
-The goal is to find a truth assignment that satisfies the maximum number of clauses. \maxtwosatthree/ is the special case of Maximum Satisfiability in which each clause contains at most two literals and each variable occurs in at most three clauses.
+The goal is to find a truth assignment that satisfies the maximum number of clauses.
+We denote by \maxtwosatthree/ the special case of Maximum Satisfiability in which each clause contains at most two literals and each variable occurs in at most three clauses.
 Let $m_i$ be the number of occurrences of variable $x_i$ in $\phi$ for each variable $x_i \in X$.
-We assume that $2\leq m_i \leq 3$ for each $x_i \in X$, since if some variable $x_i$ occurs in exactly one clause it can be set to the value satisfying that clause. \maxtwosatthree/ is $\APX$-hard \cite{ACGKMP99}.
+We assume that $2\leq m_i \leq 3$ for each $x_i \in X$, since if any variable occurs in exactly one clause it can be set to the value satisfying that clause. \maxtwosatthree/ is $\APX$-hard~\cite{ACGKMP99}.

 Given an instance $\phi$ of \maxtwosatthree/, we construct a graph $G$ such that a truth assignment for $\phi$ exists that satisfies at least $k$ clauses if and only if there exists an edge-disjoint $K_4$-packing of size at least $\sum_{i=1}^{|X|} 3 m_i + k$.
-As in the case of the reduction presented for \edkthree by Caprara and Rizzi, the reduction here is one of local replacement \cite{GJ79}.
-As they remark, the construction and connection of variable and clause gadgets is a standard technique when reducing from variants of Maximum Satisfiability.
-The reduction, shown in Figure~\ref{fig:krpacking_edkfour}, is as follows.
+As in the case of the reduction presented for \edkthree by Caprara and Rizzi, the reduction here is one of local replacement~\cite{GJ79}.
+The reduction, shown in Figure~\ref{fig:krpacking_edkfour}, involves the construction and connection of variable and clause gadgets, which is a common technique when reducing from a variant of Maximum Satisfiability.
+The reduction itself is as follows.